Here are 10 of the best legal podcasts to educate, inform, and entertain.

 7. The Docket

-If an international perspective on the law is of interest, you might want to give The Docket podcast for lawyers a listen.
-Hosted by Canadian criminal lawyer Michael Spratt, this legal podcast examines the impact that government policy has on the law and society.
+If an international perspective on the law interests you, then you might want to give The Docket a listen.
+In this podcast, host and Canadian criminal lawyer Michael Spratt examines the impact that government policy has on the law and society.

 Guests have included former Canadian Supreme Court Justice and UN High Commissioner of Human Rights, Louise Arbour.
 And topics include political scandals, animal rights, women and the law, and more.

 8. Lawyerist Podcast

 The eighth best legal podcast on our list is the Lawyerist Podcast hosted by Sam Glover and Aaron Street.

 In this weekly podcast, Glover and Street talk to industry experts, authors and accomplished lawyers.
 They cover many topics, including new business models, marketing, ethics and how to start and run a successful law firm.

 It focuses mostly on helping small law firms improve how they practice law.
 Above all, with over 200 episodes to choose from, there’s no shortage of content to keep you busy.